Watts family: The two Mrs Wattses

-Rather, the two Mrs Watts were highly individual and volatile figures, dominated by their relationship to Den.
-Angie's need to be loved by Den often led her to extreme action, at one time attempting to commit suicide and later pretending to have cancer.
+Rather, both Angie and Chrissie were highly individual and volatile figures, dominated by their relationship to Den.
+Angie's need to be loved by Den often led her to extreme action, at one time attempting to commit suicide and later pretending to have a terminal illness.
 In trying to play games with Den, as he did with her, she failed, ultimately leading her to take solace in drink.
 Angie did manage to get some revenge on Den during the year of their separation, where Angie's absence from the Vic caused business to struggle for Den with lack of customer support.
 But years of alcohol abuse got the better of her by the end and she nearly died in early 1988 as a result of kidney failure.
 Despite his ill treatment of Angie, Den did suffer with guilt for what his actions drove his wife to do, as viewers saw years later when he helped a desperate Lisa Fowler, who was close to going down the same path as Angie did.
 It should also be noted that Den continued to carry a picture of Angie in his wallet along with one of Sharon, despite having his wallet lost before his exit in 1989.
 Unlike Angie, Chrissie was as intelligent and manipulative as Den, as he would come to fatally realise when she destroyed him through Sharon – his only weakness.
 Although Den bore affection for both Angie (as he found out when he began to miss her in 1987, calling her his 'one in a million') and Chrissie (going so far as to wanting to renew their wedding vows) it was only Sharon that he ever loved unconditionally.

 Sharon

 It is the relationship between Den and his "princess" that is the central dynamic of the Watts family.
-Even during the years when he was out-of-the-picture, he remained a fixture in Sharon's life.
+Even during the years when he was absent from her life (and supposedly dead) he remained a fixture in Sharon's life.
 Indeed, Sharon was the only person who truly viewed Den in a softened light, and certainly she did not seem to see him in the way that Angie, Chrissie or Dennis did – something which became a source of contention between Sharon and Dennis, the latter seeing more plainly the darker, manipulative side to Den.